antublue/test-engine/README.md

 | Type                                            | regex string                                 |

 <br/>
-Using a combination of the system properties (and/or environment variables) allows for including / excluding individual test classes / test methods
+Using a combination of the system properties (and/or environment variables) allows for including / excluding individual test classes / test methods.

 ## Experimental Test Engine Configuration

-The Test Engine as two experimental configuration parameters
+The Test Engine as two experimental configuration parameters.

 | <nobr>Output console TEST messages</nobr> |                                                     |